Home/Calculators/Tax Regime ComparisonLast updated: June 13, 2026

 Can I switch between regimes every year?

-Salaried employees can switch between regimes every year.
-However, business owners with business income can only switch once in their lifetime if they opt for Old Regime.
+Yes, salaried employees can switch between regimes every financial year.
+You inform your employer via Form 12BB or choose while filing ITR.
+However, business owners with business/profession income can only switch once in their lifetime if they opt out of New Regime.
+New Regime is the default from FY 2023-24 onwards.

-From FY 2023-24 onwards, New Tax Regime is the default.
-You need to specifically opt for Old Regime if you want to use it, either through your employer or while filing your ITR.
+From FY 2023-24 onwards, New Tax Regime is the default for all taxpayers.
+You need to specifically opt for Old Regime if you want to use it, either through your employer (via Form 12BB) or while filing your ITR.
+If you don't make a choice, New Regime is automatically applied.